 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
-The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 25.00% and with the mortgage portfolio having a weighted average current loan-to-value of 5.14% at 31 December 2022 (2021: 5.70%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.
-The monthly interest is considered a low credit risk as it is a short term receivable.
+The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 25.00% and with the mortgage portfolio having a weighted average current loan-to-value of 5.60% at 31 December 2023 (2022: 5.14%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland (see "Liquidity risk" below).
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of Bank of Scotland.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland plc (see "Liquidity risk" below).
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes principal, the Note holders have no claim on the assets of Bank of Scotland plc.

-The terms of the mortgage portfolio agreement given by Bank of Scotland in respect of the mortgages require Bank of Scotland to repurchase any mortgage which is found to be in breach of warranty; however, there is a clause in the agreement that allows the trustees to retain ownership if they choose.
-Bank of Scotland will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
+The terms of the mortgage portfolio agreement given by Bank of Scotland plc in respect of the mortgages require Bank of Scotland plc to repurchase any mortgage which is found to be in breach of warranty; however, there is a clause in the agreement that allows the trustees to retain ownership if they choose.
+Bank of Scotland plc will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
 There have been no such repurchases in the current year or the previous year.
-In such an event the total value of the outstanding loan and any accrued interest will be covered by Bank of Scotland, the Note holders will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
+In such an event the total value of the outstanding loan and any accrued interest will be covered by Bank of Scotland plc, the Note holders will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.